Strengthened in the post-Corona period

 For: students

-Topics: Learning partner exchange, mental health, mental support, workshops on learning techniques, networking methods, studying with children, support for international students
+Topics: Learning partner exchange, mental health, mental support, workshops on learning techniques, networking methods, studying with a child, support for international students

 Location: University of Kassel